-Blindness is usually due to age-related conditions such as macular degeneration, glaucoma, or cataracts.
-But other rare conditions can also cause blindness in people of all ages.
+Blindness is usually caused by age-related conditions such as macular degeneration, glaucoma, or cataracts, but other rare conditions can also cause it in people of all ages.

 While vision loss is usually age-related, other factors can also play a role.
-Read on to learn about seven of the most common causes of blindness, their risk factors, and how to reduce your risk.
+Read on to learn about six common causes of blindness, their risk factors, and how to reduce your risk.

 How do I know if I’m going blind?